 Conservation ActionsConservation Actions Underway

-As a result of concerns about international trade, Hill Myna was included in CITES Appendix III at the request of Thailand in 1992 and subsequently included in Appendix II in 1997 on the recommendation of the Netherlands and the Philippines.
+Gracula robusta is an officially protected species in Indonesia (Ministry of Environment and Forestry (Indonesia) 2018) under MoEF RI Regulations (P.106/MENLHK/SETJEN/KUM.1/12/2018).
+As a result of concerns about international trade, Hill Myna was included in CITES Appendix III at the request of Thailand in 1992 and subsequently included in Appendix II in 1997 on the recommendation of the Netherlands and the Philippines: at present G. robusta remains included within G. religiosa for the Appendix II listing.
 Considerable efforts are being made on the ground by an Indonesian NGO to establish a recovery programme for the species on one island, coordinated from Sumatra.
 There is also an attempt to create a captive, integral population of this species, though the present state of the programme is unclear.

 Conservation Action Proposed

-Location InformationThis species occurs only on the Banyak and Nias Islands off the coast of Sumatra, Indonesia.
+Location InformationThis species occurs only on islands off the coast of Sumatra, Indonesia.

 Population InformationThere are potentially two populations, though there are only two recent records of wild individuals on one island and the situation there may be complicated by possible releases that may have taken place.
 Any wild population on this island numbers fewer than 50 mature individuals.
-The species has recently been found to still occur at one other island.
-This population is also clearly small and is here placed in the band 1-49 mature individuals.
-Concern over poaching from this island is very high.
+The species has recently been found to still occur at one other island, where the species is currently well-protected and estimated at at least 250 individuals (F. Rheindt in litt.
+2020).
+Overall the population is estimated at between 250-400 individuals, roughly equivalent to 160-270 mature individuals.
+Concern over poaching from this island is very high, although rangers have been in place supported by a regional NGO to reduce the risk (F. Rheindt in litt.
+2020).
 However on another island within the former range, the species is apparently now extinct, having disappeared following a period of intense trapping on the island, which principally targeted White-rumped Shama (Eaton et al. 2016).

 ThreatsGracula robusta is highly desired as a songbird, perhaps even more so than the other Hill Mynas due to its large size and loud voice (Shepherd et al. 2006, Harris et al. 2015).
 Trade has seriously impacted this species, with significant population declines noted in recent years following the targeting of the form for the domestic cage bird trade.
 It has been reported to have become extinct within a very short time period on one island following the arrival of 'hundreds' of trappers sometime in 2010 (Eaton et al. 2015), from previously having a small but apparently stable population there.
 The current population in the wild is tiny, and occurs on only two islands, and on one it appears to be solely supported by a project directly overseeing the final few birds and undertaking captive breeding.
 The threat of the capture of the entire remaining wild population is very real.